uche-inyama/NewsWeek/README.md

 This project, a replica of NewsWeek, was built using bootstrap framework, Bootstrap 4.0 version.
 The html is structured in this order: containers, rows and columns.
 With this structure in mind you can think about the code in the right way.
-Click here, to view the cloned site: https://uche-inyama.github.io/NewsWeek/
+Click here, to view the cloned [site](https://uche-inyama.github.io/NewsWeek/)